avstack/jitsi-meet-static/README.md

                         a config.js URL, if it should be loaded dynamically rather than baked in --interface-config-url INTERFACE_CONFIG_URL
-                        an interface_config.js URL, if it should be loaded dynamically rather than baked in
+                        an interface_config.js URL, if it should be loaded dynamically rather than baked in --stack STACK         an AVStack stack name, as a shortcut for setting --config-url and --interface-config-url
 ```

 ## Requirements